mattermost/docs/source/manage/cloud-data-export.rst

 Upload the export to the new server
 -----------------------------------

 Finally, it's time to take our export from the source server and use it as an import into the destination server.
-If you have a file import larger than <x> and plan to import to a self-hosted Mattermost instance, first, review and modify the following self-hosted Mattermost configuration settings, where applicable, to ensure a smooth and successful import:
+Before proceeding, review and modify the following self-hosted Mattermost configuration settings, where applicable, to ensure a smooth and successful import.

 +-----------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------+
 | **Mattermost configuration setting**                                              | **Large file import recommendation**                                                                                          |